Sadhana-padah, about the practice of Yoga, from the Yogasutras of Patanjali

 - ascetic attitude

-- constant meditation on the Lord
+- constant meditation on the universe

 In the face of the siege of bad intentions, meditation on opposites.
 Meditation on opposites consists in considering that bad intentions, violence, lies and others, whether cultivated by oneself, instigated or allowed, result in endless pain and ignorance.
 These are always preceded by greed, anger, or confusion and occur to a mild, medium, or strong degree.